mattblackwell/Gov-50/chapter4.md

 ---
-  title: "Prediction"
+  title: "Prediction (Part I)"
-  description: "Making predictions in R using loops, conditionals, and linear regression."
+  description: "Getting used to for loops and conditionals."
 ---